KOIR

-KOIR is a Spanish language Christian radio station licensed to Edinburg, Texas, United States, broadcasting on 88.5 MHz FM.
+KOIR is a Spanish language Christian radio station licensed to Edinburg, Texas, United States, broadcasting on 88.5 FM.
 KOIR serves the areas of McAllen, Texas, United States, and Reynosa, Tamaulipas in Mexico.

-KOIR's programming is also heard on AM 910 KRIO (AM) in McAllen, Texas and 97.7 KRIO-FM in Roma, Texas.
-And the 92.7 KESO in South Padre Island, Texas.
+KOIR's programming is also heard on KRIO in McAllen, Texas, KRIO-FM in Roma, Texas, and KESO in South Padre Island, Texas.
 KOIR is owned by Rio Grande Bible Institute, Inc.